 - Check use of idioms and jargon.

-- Check consistency in vocabulary, spelling, font usage, figure and table captions, table layouts, etc.
+- Check consistency in vocabulary, spelling, font usage, headlines, figure and table captions, table layouts, etc.

 - Check factual information like technical terms, abbreviations, acronyms, names, dates, etc.